 Exposure in the Military

 The United States Military relied heavily on asbestos-containing products.
 The carcinogen was used to insulate engine rooms on Navy, as a brake liner on Army vehicles and aircraft, and in military barracks where service members lived and slept.
-Military veterans were exposed to asbestos dust and fibers for decades.
-Asbestos was used in a majority of military buildings, and can still be found in military shipyards:
+Military veterans were exposed to toxic dust and fibers for decades.
+The mineral was used in a majority of military buildings, and can still be found in military shipyards:

 - Air ducts